Tommy Lloyd

 If you have missed a departure through no fault of your own, you may be able to claim for some additional travel or accommodation expenses.
 Some examples of when you will be able to claim include your vehicle breaking down, being caught in a traffic jam, or being involved in an accident.

 Many people mistake this term for some form of legal matter.
-It is something much simpler than that and it actually means that if you injure someone else during your holiday, personal liability coverage will cover the damages that the other party make against you.
+It is something much simpler than that and means that if you injure someone else during your holiday, personal liability cover will cover the damages the other party makes against you.

 Catastrophe

-In regard to travel insurance, this term refers to any additional accommodation or travel costs in the event of a catastrophe that will be covered by your insurance policy.
-Generally, costs are covered if you have had to relocate during your trip or curtail it due to a natural disaster such as earthquakes, floods, and hurricanes to name just a few.
+Regarding travel insurance, this term refers to any additional accommodation or travel costs in the event of a catastrophe that your insurance policy will cover.
+Costs are covered if you have had to relocate during your trip or curtail it due to a natural disaster such as earthquakes, floods, and hurricanes to name just a few.

 Rated Excellent